SouravD-Me/AcKnowledge---KnowledgeLM-ACL-2024/README.md

 ## Introduction

-Welcome to the repository for **AcKnowledge**, a groundbreaking framework designed to address the limitations of large language models (LLMs) in open-domain question-answering (QA) tasks.
-This project has been accepted at the ACL 2024 Workshop on Towards Knowledgeable Language Models.
+Welcome to the repository for **AcKnowledge**, a framework designed to address the limitations of large language models (LLMs) in open-domain question-answering (QA) tasks.
+This work has been accepted at the ACL 2024 Workshop on Towards Knowledgeable Language Models.

 AcKnowledge introduces a novel approach to knowledge representation using a small, non-pre-trained language model (SLM) that dynamically acquires and represents knowledge from the internet, bypassing the need for extensive pre-training.
 The framework leverages meta-learning and user feedback to ensure the accuracy and relevance of the information provided.